blark/rk3588-firmware-flake/README.md

 > Configuring Nix remote builders is beyond the scope of this document.
 See the [Nix manual](https://nixos.org/manual/nix/stable/advanced-topics/distributed-builds.html) for details.

-**Note**: This repo includes the latest pre-built binaries, so you can skip building entirely if you just want to flash the firmware.
+**Note**: This repo includes the latest pre-built binaries in `firmware/`, so you can skip building entirely if you just want to flash the firmware.
+The included binaries have the critical GCC 11 fix for proper multi-CPU initialization.

 ---